pig pitr

 Parameters

-Recovery Target (choose one)
+Recovery Target

---immediate-IRecover to backup consistency point
+--immediate-IRecover to the backup consistency point

---time-tRecover to specific timestamp
+--time-tRecover to a specific timestamp

---name-nRecover to named restore point
+--nameRecover to a named restore point

---lsn-lRecover to specific LSN
+--lsnRecover to a specific LSN

---xid-xRecover to specific transaction ID
+--xidRecover to a specific transaction ID

---set-bRecover from specific backup set
+--set-bStart recovery from a specific backup set

 Flow Control

---dry-runShow execution plan only, don’t execute
+--planShow execution plan only, do not execute

---yes-ySkip confirmation countdown
+--yes-ySkip interactive y/yes confirmation

 Configuration

---stanza-spgBackRest stanza name (auto-detected)
+--stanza-spgBackRest stanza name

 --config-cpgBackRest config file path

---repo-rRepository number (multi-repo scenario)
+--repo-rRepository number

 --data-DTarget data directory